RULE 24 AD Disabled Account Reactivated

 SubjectDomainName

 This query is designed to detect and alert on the reactivation of previously disabled privileged user accounts in an Active Directory environment.
-Here's a simplified explanation of what it does:
+Here's a simple breakdown of what it does:

-Frequency: The query runs every 15 minutes and looks back over the last 15 minutes to catch any re-enabled accounts.
+Frequency: The query runs every 15 minutes, checking for events in the last 15 minutes.

-Output: The query outputs details such as the time of the event, the severity, why the account is suspicious, the account that was re-enabled, who re-enabled it, and the previous group memberships.
-It orders the results by severity and time.
+Output: The query outputs details such as the time of the event, severity, reasons for suspicion, the account re-enabled, who re-enabled it, and the account's previous group memberships.

-Overall, this query helps in identifying potential security threats by monitoring the reactivation of privileged accounts, which could be used for unauthorized access or privilege escalation.
+Overall, this query helps in identifying potential security threats by monitoring the reactivation of privileged accounts, which could be a sign of unauthorized access or escalation attempts.

 David Alonso